-This year, we are adding a new competition to the MineRL family: BASALT, a competition on solving human-judged tasks.
+This year, we are adding a new competition to the MineRL family: BASALT, a competition on solving human-judged tasks, with $11,000 in prizes.
 The tasks in this competition do not have a pre-defined reward function: the goal is to produce trajectories that are judged by real humans to be effective at solving a given task.

 We realize this is somewhat uncharted territory for the ML community, and that it will require a different set of norms and training procedures - perhaps integrating demonstrations with sources of live human ranking, rating, or comparison to guide agents in the right direction.
 Our hope is that this competition can provide an impetus for the research community to build these new procedures, which we expect will become increasingly relevant as we want artificially intelligent systems to integrate into more areas of our lives.

 Like the Diamond competition, BASALT provides a set of Gym environments paired with human demonstrations, since methods based on imitation are an important building block for solving hard-to-specify tasks.

 The agent should search for a cave, and terminate the episode when it is inside one.

 After spawning in a mountainous area, the agent should build a beautiful waterfall and then reposition itself to take a scenic picture of the same waterfall.

 After spawning in a village, the agent should build an animal pen containing two of the same kind of animal next to one of the houses in a village.